fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Sql/v1.0.12/Get-AzureRmSqlServerActiveDirectoryAdministrator.md

 ```

 ## DESCRIPTION
-The **Get-AzureRmSqlServerActiveDirectoryAdministrator** cmdlet gets information about an Azure Active Directory (Azure AD) administrator for an AzuressNoVersion in the current subscription.
+The **Get-AzureRmSqlServerActiveDirectoryAdministrator** cmdlet gets information about an Azure Active Directory (Azure AD) administrator for an AzureSQL Server in the current subscription.

 ## EXAMPLES